SMTorg/smt/README.md

 # Required packages

-SMT depends on the following modules: numpy, scipy, scikit-learn, pyDOE3 and Cython.
+SMT depends on the following modules: numpy, scipy, scikit-learn, pydoe and Cython.

 # Installation